BBO-repo/ros-exercise/README.md

 To save the map, I just called the `/lio_sam/save_map` service.
 ```
-rosservice call /lio_sam/save_map 0.2 "data/map"
+rosservice call /lio_sam/save_map 0.2 "workspace/map"
 ```
-The produced map folder contains the following files `CornerMap.pcd`, `GlobalMap.pcd`, `SurfMap.pcd`, `trajectory.pcd`, `transformations.pcd` and is available in the [map](data/map) folder.
+The produced map folder contains the following files `CornerMap.pcd`, `GlobalMap.pcd`, `SurfMap.pcd`, `trajectory.pcd`, `transformations.pcd`.
+A copy of the generated map is available in the repository in the [data/map](data/map) folder.<br>

+Note:
++ Reading the LIO-SAM code the map is saved in `saveMapDirectory = std::getenv("HOME") + savePCDDirectory;`.
+This means that in the container, map results will not be accessible directly in `workspace/map` but rather in `/root/workspace/map` you will have to move the result folder `/workspace/data/map`.

 Several software can be used to visualize the point cloud map, I've used the [vscode-3d-preview](https://marketplace.visualstudio.com/items?itemName=tatsy.vscode-3d-preview) extension to directly see it in vscode.
 ![lio sam map](images/lio-sam-generated-map.png)

 ### 6. Modify the LIO-SAM to use the generated map for localization
-The ROS package [LIO-SAM-LO](package/LIO-SAM-LO) is proposed to use an existing map generated by LIO-SAM and perform localization only.<br>
+The package [LIO-SAM-LO](package/LIO-SAM-LO) is proposed to use an existing map generated by LIO-SAM and perform localization only.<br>

 To use the pakage, open a terminal in your container and go to the ROS source worspace directory, in our case `gem_ws/src`.
 Then make a symlink to the LIO-SAM-LO package and build your workspace
 ```
 cd /workspace/gem_ws/src